 After weighing the pros and cons, I give the Amazon Echo 4 out of 5 stars.

-The easter eggs are fun phrases you can say (jokes, pop culture references) and IFFT recipes are things you can create on the IF app for Alexa.
+The easter eggs are fun phrases you can say (jokes, pop culture references, etc.) and IFFT recipes are things you can create on the IF app for Alexa.
 For example, you can make her locate your phone or have her email/print your shopping list.
 All of those fun tools, the list of pros, and future updates make this a fantastic product.

 Despite my cons, I'd definitely recommend this device if you're a tech lover and don't mind the steep price.
 Ultimately, I think it's a blast.

 Alexa may seem a bit gimmicky but I'm a happily satisfied customer.
 I can't wait to see what the future holds for the Echo.